Azure-Samples/jfkfileshooverbot/README.md

 The first troubleshooting step is always to double-check the keys and endpoints in `appsettings.json` and `settings.js`.
 The following FAQ offers additional suggestions to various issues you may encounter.

+### Q: I can't get my bot to work with the Bot Framework Emulator (it can't connect).

+A: Make sure the Visual Studio HooverBot project is running and that you are connecting by opening the project's `.bot` file in the Emulator.

+The Emulator's network connection may also be blocked by the Windows firewall.
+You can add a rule to allow connections to port 3978 (the default bot connection port).

 ### Q: While opening Web Chat in a browser from the local `default.htm` page and attempting to use speech, the browser frequently asks for permission to use the microphone.

 A: The Web Chat app turns speech recognition off and on while the bot is speaking, and also turns it off after no speech has been detected for twenty seconds.
 For locally-hosted files, this may cause you to be prompted repeatedly for permission to use the microphone.
 This behavior is a security precaution, and most browsers don't have a way to turn the warning off for locally-hosted files.
 Instead, while the bot is running locally (press F5 in Visual Studio), access the page through `http://localhost:3839` using Chrome.
 Chrome will retain the microphone permission for the session.